 Do: Wear light but earthy colours

 The most common colour to see on safari is khaki.
-This is because it is the best option for the environment it’s in.
-It is light enough that it does not absorb heat (like black clothing does), while it does not show the dirt that you are bound to come across during your time on African soil.
+This is because it is the best option for the environment it's in.
+It is light enough that it does not absorb heat (like black clothing does), while it does not show the dirt and dust that you are bound to come across during your time on African soil.
 And it's less conspicuous than wearing white or other bright colours.

 Don't: Bring high heels

 While this may seem obvious, some people still take the chance to look a little snazzier.
 This is a terrible idea, don't wear shoes with any sort of high heel or platform unless you wish to get stuck in the ground and twist an ankle.
 You will most definitely not need this type of footwear on your entire safari trip.

 Do: Wear comfortable and sturdy shoes

 Comfortable trail shoes, sturdy sneakers or even lightweight hiking boots are your best bet for a safari trip.
 You'll need something that's going to be comfortable enough to go walking in, so make sure you've worn them in enough to know that no blisters are in your future.
 Even in the summer heat, it's best to wear good closed shoes that will protect you from sweltering sand, harsh thorns and even bug bites.